Teaching

 Finally, going beyond the classroom setting, an essential element of my teaching is to mentor rising scholars in ways that are empowering, collaborative, and beneficial for their careers.
 In the lab, I help my mentees cultivate competence and autonomy in research methods by systematically scaffolding their research skills and individualizing their learning through one-on-one, hands-on demonstrations and exemplars of research tasks.
 I also consistently position my mentees as important cultural assets and collaborators to my research and outreach work, encouraging mentees to use their cultural knowledge to inform the content of data collection materials and the interpretations of our data findings.

-Overall, my goal is to ensure that scholars have fundamental theoretical knowledge and research skills that they can benefit them in the next phase of their careers.
+My overall goal is to ensure scholars have the fundamental theoretical knowledge and research skills that can benefit them in their careers.

 -------------------------------------------